Properties of using Fisher information gain for Bayesian design of experiments: Background

 \subsection{Exponential family models}

 We now present a broad class of models for which the results in this paper apply.
-It is assumed that the elements of $\by$ are distributed according to a member of the exponential family of distributions.
-That is, the pdf or mass function of $F(\btheta, \bd_i)$ is
+It is assumed that the elements of $\by$ are distributed according to a member of the exponential family of distributions \citep[see, for example][]{kosmidis_etal_2020}.
+This family of distributions include the normal, Poisson, binomial and gamma.
+The pdf or mass function of $F(\btheta, \bd_i)$ is